-- 775. I am satisfied that RN George's failure to ask for the door of Cell 40 to be opened, conduct a proper assessment of Veronica, conduct a follow-up review, or forcefully request that Veronica be brought to the Medical Centre in the morning of 2 January 2020, was informed by a stigmatic assumption that Veronica was "just withdrawing", not sick and needing medical treatment. - 776.
-I am also satisfied that PO Brown was similarly influenced by stigma.
-Her first question to Veronica was "are you withdrawing?" which she explained in evidence is something she routinely asked new receptions to "have an understanding".
-That understanding in these circumstances resulted in PO Brown not escalating Veronica's care on several occasions, and instead offering advice to keep drinking water, try stretching, or have a hot shower. - 777.
-I am satisfied on this basis, and have found above, that Veronica's care and treatment by CV and CCA staff while at DPFC was influenced by drug-use stigma, and that this causally contributed to Veronica's passing. - 778.
-I am also satisfied, and have found above, that Veronica should have been transferred to hospital from the time of her reception to DPFC onwards, and that DPFC staff continually failed to do so.
-RN George's failure to do so at any point on 2 January 2020 is included in this finding. - 779.
-In light of the concessions made, and on the basis of the evidence outlined:
+conduct a proper assessment of Veronica, conduct a follow-up review, or forcefully request that Veronica be brought to the Medical Centre in the morning of 2 January 2020, was informed by a stigmatic assumption that Veronica was "just withdrawing", not sick and needing medical treatment.
+1268 to Veronica was "are you withdrawing?" which she explained in evidence is something she routinely asked new receptions to "have an understanding".
+1269 That understanding in these circumstances resulted in PO Brown not escalating Veronica's care on several occasions, and instead offering advice to keep drinking water, try stretching, or have a hot shower.

+I am satisfied that RN George's failure to ask for the door of Cell 40 to be opened,